emqx/blog/en/202003/emqx-authentication-1-mqtt-connection-authentication-based-on-mysql.md

 ### Authentication principle

-When the device is connected, EMQ X will execute the query statement according to the configuration and compare  whether the value of the `password` field in the query result is the same as the value of current requesting client's password with salt processing and encryption.
+When the device is connected, EMQX will execute the query statement according to the configuration and compare  whether the value of the `password` field in the query result is the same as the value of current requesting client's password with salt processing and encryption.
 The verification process is as follows:

 - There must be `password`  and ` salt` fields in the query result set.
 You can use the `AS` syntax setting such as ` SELECT *,pwd as password FROM mqtt_user`
 - Salt can be specified for each client in the database.
-EMQ X generates a ciphertext based on the client's incoming password and the salt information returned through SQL.
+EMQX generates a ciphertext based on the client's incoming password and the salt information returned through SQL.
 - If the result set is empty or the comparison results are not equal, the authentication fails